brynlewis/C-CDA_Viewer/readme.md

 <h2>Deployment</h2>
 <h3>Local Deployment</h3>
 Download the fileset.
-Open 'index.htm'
+Open 'index.htm' in a web browser.
 <h3>Web Deployment</h3>
 Download the fileset and save to a public directory (eg. C-CDA_Viewer).
-The viewer is available at:
+The viewer is then available at:
 <p>http://yoururl/[C-CDA_Viewer_path]/index.htm</p>

 Enjoy.